philbowles/PangolinMQTT/docs/qos.md

 It can "lie" to the server and ACK the incoming IDs regardless of whether they were delivered or not: "Confirm delivery of ID 666?
 Of *of course* I delivered it!...`server.sendACK(666);`"

-The success of this method depends on which of the two recommeded algorithms A or B is used (see "Figure 4.3 – QoS 2 protocol flow diagram, non normative example" in the [MQTT 3.1.1 spec](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) ), Using method B allows the lie to go unnoticed *and* actually satisifes QoS2 rules *if* you actually managed to deliver the message before the loss of connection.
-The `Pangolin` library (see below) takes this approach.
+The success of this method depends on which of the two recommeded algorithms A or B is used (see "Figure 4.3 – QoS 2 protocol flow diagram, non normative example" in the [MQTT 3.1.1 spec](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) ), Using method B allows the lie to go unnoticed *and* actually satisifes QoS2 rules *if* you actually managed to deliver the message before the loss of connection. `PangolinMQTT` takes this approach.

 Method A, well... didn't you mother tell you "lying never pays"?
 The server will *think* it has successfully delivered the QoS2 "exactly once" but as when ordering cheap things from various far-flung nations, the client is left forever shouting "Oi!
 Where's my packet???" - and he will *never* receive it, thus breaking the QoS2 promise.